 - Wonderwand Lipstick (contains beeswax) – not vegan

-Is Ciate’s Mica Ethically-Sourced?
-Ciate claims their mica is ethically-sourced without the use of child labor and they also use synthetic mica.
+So I asked Ciaté if their mica is ethically sourced without the use of child labor and they responded by stating,

 “We ensure that any natural mica that is used in our products is only ever sourced through ethically sound supply chains, which do not include child labour.
 We collect declarations from our suppliers to confirm this.
 Where we don’t use natural mica, we use synthetic mica.
 It is part of our company conduct that we do not allow Mica from unethically mined sources.”

 I hope this article helped you to understand Ciaté’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!